hljeong/cs111-notes/notes.md

   - `reti` instruction: inverse, pops `ip` and `ep` off the stack into register, gets out of kernel mode
   - `reti` can go to anywhere or run some other process
 - seasnet: x86-64
-  - usermode does not use `INT` instruction
+  - user mode does not use `INT` instruction
   - uses `SYSCALL`: uses `INT` but the idea is that it's faster
     - `INT` is slower than a function call
       - pushing 6 words instead of 1